Best Of19 min read

 Pros:

-• Visual interface with very short onboarding curve
+• Visual interface with a quick learning curve

 • Built-in time tracking and workload management